-In the What? stage, you must describe the issue associated with the area of the subject.
+In the What?
+Stage, you must describe the issue associated with the area of the subject.
 This may include targeting your role, observations, and reactions.
 This stage helps you to observe your feelings and thoughts before writing a critical reflection.
 You can use the following questions as a guide for this initial observation:

 In the second So What? stage, you must try to understand on a deeper level.
 Take a comprehensive insight into why your targeted issue is important or relevant.
 Here it would help if you considered the following perspectives to answer this question:

-In the third Now what? stage, you must try to explore how the experiences will reconstruct your future thinking and behaviour.
+In the third Now what?
+Stage, you must try to explore how the experiences will reconstruct your future thinking and behaviour.
 It would help if you considered the following questions as a guide:

 After accomplishing the analysis stage, you may have collected a pile of useful information in the form of writing.
 However, it is still not organized into a coherent story to write a critical reflection.
 Therefore, in the second stage of articulation, you must build an organized and clear argument about your learnings and the change you have experienced or brought about.
-For this purpose, you must develop a thesis statement, make an outline, write and revise the content.
+For this purpose, you must develop a thesis statement, make an outline, and write and revise the content.